gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-scale.md

 <div class="webgl_bottombar">
 <h3>Why an 'F'?</h3>
 <p>
-The first time I saw someone use a 'F' was on a texture.
+The first time I saw someone use an 'F' was on a texture.
 The 'F' itself is not important.
 What is important is that you can tell its orientation from any direction.
 If we used a heart ? or a triangle △ for example we couldn't tell if it was flipped horizontally.
 A circle ○ would be even worse.
 A colored rectangle would arguably work with different colors on each corner but then you'd have to remember which corner was which.
 An F's orientation is instantly recognizable.
 </p>
 <img src="../resources/f-orientation.svg" class="webgl_center"/>
 <p>